sundios/SEO-Dashboard/README.md

 ## Approach and Methods used
 This project is composed by 5 steps.
-1. Extraction: Extract the Google search data using the Google search API.
+1. **Extraction**: Extract the Google search data using the Google search API.
 Our data will be saved in CSV files.
 This is folder **0Google Top Kws&urls** and **1Google API Day to day**.
+We are using the Google search console and a python script to perform this step.

-2. Transform: Transform the day to day data into 3 monthly data sets.
+2. **Transform**: Transform the day to day data into 3 monthly data sets.
 A mobile data set, a desktop and a tablet.
 The Keywords and URLs are ready to go.
 This is in folder **2data-cleaning**.
+We are cleaning the data with a python script I created.

 3. **Load**: Load the data to the data warehouse.
 We will be using a MySQL database.
 This is in folder **3data-to-sql**.
+We are loading our data to mysql using a python script I created.

 4. Load Build a REST API that will parse all of our MySQL tables into JSON.
 This is in folder **4RESTapi**.
+We are using NodeJS and ExpressJS to build our restful API.

 5. Analyze Create a dashboard where we will load our data and analyze it using tables and visualizations.
-This is in folder **dashboard**
+This is in folder **dashboard**.
+Reactjs, ChartJS, Axios and Reactstrap.

 ## Visualizations